authgear/authgear-server/docs/specs/oidc.md

 {"result":{"session_token":"<session token>"}}
 ```

-A session token would be returned, and the native app may inject it into the
+A one-time-use app session token would be returned, and the native app may
-session token cookie in web view/header, and open the desired page:
+then use it in OAuth authorization flow to open authenticated page in web user
+agent:
 ```
+GET /oauth2/authorize?client_id=client_id&prompt=none&response_type=none
+    &login_hint=https%3A%2F%2Fauthgear.com%2Flogin_hint%3Ftype%3Dsession_token%26session_token%3D<session token>
-GET /settings HTTP/1.1
+    &redirect_uri=<redirect URI> HTTP/1.1
 Host: accounts.example.com

-Cookie: session_token=<session token>
+---
+HTTP/1.1 302 Found
+Set-Cookie: <session cookie>
+Location: <redirect URI>
 ```

-When the session token is requested:
+When the app session token is requested:
 - The OAuth client associated with the access token must be a first-party
   client.
-- The requested session token lifetime would be capped by the refresh token
-  lifetime.

-When the session token value in cookie is validated:
+When the app session token is consumed:
-- Session token cookie takes priority over IdP session cookie, even if the
-  session token is invalid.
-- If the session token is invalid/expired, it'll be treated same as invalid
+- If the app session token is invalid, normal OAuth authorization flow would be
-  session.
+  performed instead.
+- The session cookie would contain a token referencing the refresh token,
+  instead of IdP sessions.
+Therefore, the lifetime of session cookie is bound
+  to refresh token instead of IdP session.